 On the November 9th, 1999 we interviewed twenty-seven students from grade five to ten.
 Out of twenty-seven questionnaires, two forms were not completed.
 The same questionnaires were given as Cycle One and Cycle Two.
-Where some respondents had more than one answer, the weighting was divided by the number of answers given.
+Where some respondents had more than one answer, weighting of responses was accomplished by dividing by the number of answers given.